| |

 Choosing Colors and Materials to Enhance Space

-Light colors are pure magic in a small camper.
-White, cream, and soft pastels bounce light around and make things feel open.
+I’ve learned that light colors are absolute magic in small camper interior design.
+White, cream, and soft pastels reflect light around your space, making it feel open and airy.

 Material TypeBest ChoicesWhy It Works